 Reverse osmosis systems are notorious for wasting water.
 They can filter out as much as 75% of the water they purify.
 That means only 25% of what you put in comes out clean.
 But it’s not fair to let RO systems ruin it for the rest of us.
 These systems qualify as “purifiers”, and as such, they pull the good and the bad (as discussed previously), which leads to gallons of waste.

 However, there are all kinds of filters, from standard charcoal or carbon options to more advanced options like our filtration systems, that only discard a negligible amount of water — if any.
 And any drops these filters set aside are pulled with purpose; they typically contain harmful contaminants or other dangers you don’t want to sip on.

 Myth: All water filters do the same thing.

 Fact: It all depends on the filter.

 Almost all filters — including DIY options — can remove dirt, silt, sand, and sediment.
 Beyond that, results vary.
 The basic charcoal or carbon filters most of us are familiar with — whether they be built into our fridges or tossed in a pitcher — remove a handful of common impurities that affect odor, taste, and color.
-Meanwhile, more advanced options like ours eliminate 232+ contaminants including those you can’t see, smell, or taste.
+Meanwhile, more advanced options like ours eliminate up to 270+ contaminants including those you can’t see, smell, or taste.